Handling Web page with DB Tag Library:

 The

-tags provide the other needed parameters to create a database connection; i.e., the same parameters needed for a getConnection()
+id attribute identifies the connection so that later tags can refer to it.
+The sql:driver is the database driver class name.
+Finally, the sql:userId, sql:password, and sql:url tags provide the other needed parameters to create a database connection; i.e., the same parameters needed for a getConnection() call.

 In addition to the attributes and